nikosgkontas/StatisticsSnippets/README.md

 # DescriptiveStatisticsSnippets
-Snippets of Python code to learn and practice descriptive statistics.
+Snippets of Python to learn and practice descriptive statistics.